Frequently Asked Questions: MSU Social Work Program

 Q: Do I need to do a 25 hour volunteer requirement pre-admission?

-A: Yes -The admission requirement is embedded in the SWK 250 interpersonal skills course and is completed concurrently with this course that is a prerequisite program requirement.
+A: Yes -This admission requirement is embedded in the SWK 250 interpersonal skills course.
+It is completed concurrently with this course that is a prerequisite program requirement.

 Q: What are the course prerequisites for program admission?

-A: The following courses should be completed or in progress by the time you apply for the program.
+A: The following courses need to be successfully completed when you apply for the program.

 Q: What are the GPA Requirements for program admission?